 The latest images from each of these satellites are in the GOES Geostationary section of this site, via the link in the banner at the top of this page.

-Himawari 8 is a Japanese geostationary weather satellite operated by the Japanese Meteorological Agency.
+Himawari 8 and are Japanese geostationary weather satellites operated by the Japanese Meteorological Agency.
 It was launched in 2015 and provides coverage of most of Asia, India, Australasia and the Pacific.

-The latest images from Himawari 8 is in the Other Geostationary section of this site, via the link in the banner at the top of this page.
+The latest images from Himawari 8 and 9 are in the Other Geostationary section of this site, via the link in the banner at the top of this page.